July 10, 2017

 You have several options for transitioning your practice.
 Some of your options are:

 There is a right kind of transition for everyone, and taking the time to understand each is the first step in making the best choice for you and your practice.
-You can learn more about the different kinds of transitions on our eBook!
+You can learn more about the different kinds of transitions in our e-book.

-How long will it take to sell my practice?
+How long will it take to sell my dental practice?

 There is no set time when selling or transitioning a practice.
-For a practice in a major metro area it will normally take from 6-12 months.
-However, it may take as long as 3 years in smaller rural communities.
+For a practice in a major metro area, it will normally take from 6 to 12 months.
+However, it may take as long as three years in smaller rural communities.
 The type of practice you are selling also plays a part in the time it takes to sell.
 For example, specialty practices may take longer or shorter depending on the practice and location.

 What should I do to prepare?

-The first step in preparing is to have a comprehensive Practice Appraisal conducted to determine ways to make your practice more profitable and valuable.
-At Professional Transition Strategies, we use the most effective method of calculating your practice’s worth by looking at both attributes and challenges and how they have impacted the success of the practice.
+The first step in preparing is to have a comprehensive practice appraisal conducted to determine ways to make your practice more profitable and valuable.
+At PTS, we use the most effective method of calculating your practice’s worth by looking at both attributes and challenges and how they have impacted the success of the practice.
 Some of the factors used include:

-- Type of medicine or dentistry, revenue sources, active patient base
+- Type of medicine or dentistry, revenue sources and active patient base.

-- Condition and age of medical and dental equipment based on wear and tear as well as technical advancement
+- Condition and age of medical and dental equipment based on wear and tear, as well as technological advancement.

 Take the time to get your practice and facility in the best financial and operational shape possible.
 Here are some ways to increase value:

-Regardless of where you are at in the process of selling your practice, we are here to help.
-You can learn more about us and the process on our website or reach out to us at any time.
-To learn more about the services we can provide, go to our eBook!
+Regardless of where you are in the process of selling your practice, we are here to help.
+Contact us anytime.